 The term self-esteem is used to describe our overall sense of self-worth and how much we value ourselves.
 Our self-esteem is made up of various beliefs we have about who we are and what we’re capable of.
 As you can imagine, this can have a huge impact on the way we experience life.

 Self-esteem can affect our motivation and how likely we are to take risks and pursue our dreams.
-For example, if you have low self-esteem, you may have dreams of working in a certain industry, but don’t believe you’re capable of doing it.
+For example, if you have low self-esteem, you may have dreams of working in a certain industry but don’t believe you’re capable of doing it.
 This lack of self-belief might stop you from trying to pursue a career you really want.

 If you have high self-esteem, however, you’re more likely to believe in yourself and put the work in to break into your chosen career.
 You might feel more able to try new things and take risks because you know your worth and understand that even if it doesn’t work out, it’s not a reflection of your character or value.

-- You feel confident
+- you feel confident

-- You feel able to say no when you need to
+- you feel able to say no when you need to

-- Negative experiences don’t impact your view of yourself
+- negative experiences don’t impact your view of yourself

-- You feel able to ask for what you need
+- you feel able to ask for what you need

-Signs of low self-esteem include:
+Signs of low self-esteem:

-- A lack of confidence
+- a lack of confidence

-- A desire to please people
+- a desire to please people

-- Having an overall negative outlook
+- having an overall negative outlook

-- Feelings of shame
+- feelings of shame

-- Unable to ask for what you need
+- unable to ask for what you need

-What influences self-esteem?
+What causes low self-esteem?

 Our self-esteem is often formed in our early years and is influenced by many factors.
-Genetics and personality type has a role to play, but often it is the experiences we have that contribute to our self-esteem levels.
+Genetics and personality type have a role to play, but often it is the experiences we have that contribute to our self-esteem levels.

 The difference between self-esteem and confidence